AfonsoG6/AfonsoG6/README.md

 <!-- Introduction -->
 ### About me:

-\> My main interests are Cyber-Security and Computer Networks.
-\
-\> I'm also interested in Game Development, although mostly as a hobby.
-\
-\> I speak Portuguese and English fluently, as well as Spanish at an intermediate level.
+I’m a Security Engineer with a Master's degree in Computer Science and Engineering, specializing in Cyber-Security.
+I find joy in thoroughly understanding things, which often leads me to analyze them with great attention to detail.
+Additionally, I take pleasure in explaining things to others.
+I speak Portuguese and English fluently, as well as Spanish at an intermediate level.

 ---

 ### Currently working as:
 \> Technical Consulting Engineer @ Cisco Portugal
-\
-\> Teaching Assistant @ Instituto Superior Técnico

 ---